leapicard/DGINN/README.md

 Optional parameters:
   -i <filename>, --infile <filename>
-                        Path or list of paths (absolute or relative) to the file(s) needed to start the pipeline (if indicated, will take priority over the parameters file)
-  -q <string>, --query <string>
+                        Path or list of paths (absolute or relative) to the file(s) needed to start the pipeline (if indicated, will take priority over the parameters file) -q <string>, --query <string>
                         Full identifier of the query in the format SpeciesName_GeneName_GeneID (if indicated, will take
+                        priority over the parameters file) -o <path>, --outdir <path>
-                        priority over the parameters file) -host <filename>, --hostfile <filename>
+                        Path to the output directory (if indicated, will take priority over the parameters file) -host <filename>, --hostfile <filename>
                         Path to cluster hostfile if needed for mpi process